Feature Control Frame

 - The geometric characteristics that need to be specified are as follows:

-Area inside a circle on a two-dimensional plane: position, concentricity
+Area inside a circle on a two-dimensional plane: true position, concentricity

-Area inside a cylinder in three-dimensional space: straightness, parallelism, perpendicularity, angularity, position, coaxiality
+Area inside a cylinder in three-dimensional space: straightness, parallelism, perpendicularity, angularity, true position, coaxiality

-Area inside a sphere in three-dimensional space: position
+Area inside a sphere in three-dimensional space: true position

 - Geometric tolerance value